ErPollo07/ProgettoRobotica/docs/Analysis/Technical_Analysis.md

   mode : int
     Specify the mode of movement:
       - 0: make a "jump" from the current position of the robot and the destination point
-      - 1: go strait to the destination point
+      - 1: go straight to the destination point
   """
   magician.ptp(mode, p.x, p.y, p.z, 0) # type: ignore
 ```